GauSTAR: Gaussian Surface Tracking and Reconstruction: Discussion

 \textbf{Applications.} Our method enables continuous tracking throughout entire sequences.
 We present results for object editing and appearance editing in (a) and (b) of \cref{fig:editing} and in the supplementary video.
 For object editing, new objects can be inserted into dynamic scenes and move in sync with other surfaces through surface tracking.
 For appearance editing, modifications made in a single frame are propagated across frames via surface tracking.
 Our approach does not require a template and is applicable to various general dynamic scenes, including robots, multiple people, and interacting objects, as shown in \cref{fig:editing} (c).

-\textbf{Limitations.} GSTAR may face challenges with complex or sudden topology changes, such as when a new person suddenly enters the scene.
+\textbf{Limitations.} \NAME may face challenges with complex or sudden topology changes, such as when a new person suddenly enters the scene.
 Its dependence on multi-view video data restricts its applicability in general public scenarios.
-Like other Gaussian-based methods, it requires substantial resources for Gaussian optimization and mesh optimization, though it benefits from real-time rendering.
+Transparent and specular surfaces pose challenges for most surface reconstruction methods, particularly for Gaussian splitting.
+We leave handling such surfaces for future work.

-\textbf{Conclusions.} We propose GSTAR, a unified method for high-quality appearance reconstruction, surface reconstruction, and 3D tracking.
+\textbf{Conclusions.} We propose \NAME, a unified method for high-quality appearance reconstruction, surface reconstruction, and 3D tracking.
 Our approach represents dynamic surfaces by binding Gaussians to mesh faces.
-For surfaces with changing topology, new surfaces are reconstructed by unbinding Gaussians.
-GSTAR effectively handles a wide range of dynamic scenes, paving the way for new applications of Gaussian-based representations.
+For surfaces with changing topology, new surfaces are reconstructed by unbinding Gaussians. \NAME effectively handles a wide range of dynamic scenes, paving the way for new applications of Gaussian-based representations.